dtapuska/documentaccess/README.md

 - [self](https://developer.mozilla.org/en-US/docs/Web/API/Window/self)
 - [window](https://developer.mozilla.org/en-US/docs/Web/API/Window/window)

+## Threat model #1

+### The actors
+- **The user**.
+This is the human who relies on the user agent to deliver a good experience for them and protect them.
+- **The user agent**.
+This is the web browser that tries protect privacy.
+- **Safe frame**.
+Old technology that tries to bring safe ads to users.

+### The threat
+1. Arbirtary content in [safe frames](https://www.iab.com/guidelines/safeframe/) can read location and other attributes on the document from the same origin.

+### The attack
+1. Create a malicious script that is embedded in the script of the safe iframe.
+1. Walk frame tree trying to extract information from other ads in the same syndicate network.

+## Threat model #2

+### The actors
+- **The user**.
+This is the human who relies on the user agent to deliver a good experience for them and protect them.
+- **The user agent**.
+This is the web browser that tries protect privacy.
+- **Web developer**.
+Tries to use "allow-scripts allow-same-origin" sandbox attribute.

+### The threat
+1. A web developer assumes that placing content in a sandbox gives they some assurances.
+1. The iframe might require allow-scripts and allow-same-origin to run correctly.
+1. The web developer chooses to host the iframe and parent document on the same domain.
+1. The iframe gets adjusted to host a 3rd party hosted script.
+1. The 3rd party hosted script gets adjusted to try to escape sandboxes.
+1. Sandbox is easily escaped when 'allow-scripts allow-same-origin' is used on an iframe that has the same origin as the parent, such as downloads.

+### The attack
+1. Adjust frame owner elemnt's attributes directly.
+1. Reload iframe.
+1. Have more privledges.

 ## Why can't you just use different origins?

 While it is possible to get the same behavior using different subdomains